Intrastat

 • long-term (more than two years) rent, loan, operating lease.

-Which countries must be included in the Intrastat questionnaire when reporting the arrivals or dispatches of goods?
+Which countries must be included in the Intrastat questionnaire when reporting the dispatches of goods?

-In the Intrastat questionnaire, you must indicate the EU Member State where the commodity is dispatched to (from Estonia) or where the commodity has directly arrived from (to Estonia).
-In the case of the dispatch of goods, the country of destination must be specified; in the case of the arrival of goods, the country of consignment is to be shown.
+In the Intrastat questionnaire, you must indicate the EU Member State where the commodity is dispatched to from Estonia.
+In the case of the dispatch of goods, the country of destination must be specified.

 After the United Kingdom left the European Union, there was a transition period until 31 December 2020.
 As of 1 January 2021, the transition period is over, which means that from 1 January 2021 only trade between Northern Ireland and Estonia is recorded in Intrastat.
 The partner country code is XI.
 The rest of the trade in goods between Estonia and the UK is subject to customs formalities.